-Can’t start without getting the proper shoes, can we?
-For this we’d recommend getting the classic Converse shoes since they’re made of high-quality canvas, are easy to paint on, and will last much longer than any canvas shoes obtained from some store.
+If you don’t already have some old Converse laying around, we got you covered.
+We recommend getting the classic Converse shoes since they’re made of high-quality canvas, are easy to paint on, and will last much longer than any other canvas shoes.
 The Converse Chuck Taylors are a favorite of shoe artists and come in two different styles:

-To scan through all your different options, you can visit Converse official website and pick out something else you really like.
+To scan through all your different options, you can visit the Converse official website and pick out something that fits your style.

 - Masking/ Painter’s tape: This is to seal off any areas you don’t want to be painted over and for stenciling.